intentionally-left-nil/dict2any/README.md

 - Override: This stage is checked first.
 No builtin parsers use this stage.
 Instead, it's an opportunity for any custom parsers to "win" and be the one chosen to parse a data type
 - Exact: This parser knows how to parse this exact data type.
 For example, a certain class, or when an object `is` a certain type
 - Fallback: The parser is a little more generic, and handles subclasses or other coerceable classes.
+- LastChance: Generically try to handle all classes

 For example, the [DictParser](./dict2any/parsers/dict.py) can_parse the following types in `Stage.Exact`: